The theft of code by Microsoft Co-Pilot will be decided in court.

-I’m an old school free software advocate.
+I’m an old-school free software advocate.
 I like “Free as in Freedom” as well as “Free as in Beer”.
-Of course, open source code gets half-inched and put inside proprietary software.
+Of course, open-source code gets half-inched and put inside proprietary software.
 It’s inevitable.
-But Microsoft are committing this larceny on a grand scale, and they are breaking open source licenses (at least in spirit) to do it.
+But Microsoft is committing this larceny on a grand scale, and they are breaking open source licenses (at least in spirit) to do it.

 Developers with projects larger than mine aren’t taking things lying down though.
-Microsoft are being taken to court and the future of Co-pilot, and AI code generation, will be put to the test.
+Microsoft is being taken to court and the future of Co-pilot, and AI code generation, will be put to the test.

 Co-pilot doesn’t do quite as good a job as it needs to in hiding it’s sources.
 Like a cub reporter cracking under interrogation from their hardened editor, it gives up the goods too easily, spitting back lumps of good that are straight copy and paste from open source projects.

 This court case will take a long time to settle.
 Courts aren’t good at dealing with technology issues for one thing and this will be a landmark case in terms of determining what open code and open data can be used for when training AI.